-The Family Educational RiChts and Privacy Act (FERPA) establish certain rights for students, regarding the privacy of their educational record.
-While parents/Iluardians/spouses and others may have In Interest in the student's record, access to or release of the educational record Is only by written student consent.
-Directory information may be released to anyone upon request, unless a student stipulates otherwise.
+The Family Educational Rights and Privacy Act (FERPA) establish certain rights for students, regarding the privacy of their educational record.
+While parents/guardians/spouses and others may have an interest in the student's record, access to or release of the educational record is only by written student consent.
+Directory information may be released to anyone upon request, unless a student stipulates otherwise (see page 51 of the Student Handbook).

-I, the undersigned, authorize E Bishop State Community College to o release the

-(Please Print Full Name) following educational records upon request:
+I, \\\\\\, the undersigned, authorize Bishop State Community College (Please Print Full Name) to release the following educational records upon request: